JohnPaulinePineda/Portfolio_Project_47/docs/index.md

 </div>

-### 1.6.6 Gradient Descent Algorithm with High Learning Rate and High Epoch Count <a class="anchor" id="1.6.6"></a>
+### 1.6.6 Stochastic Gradient Descent Algorithm with High Learning Rate <a class="anchor" id="1.6.6"></a>

-[Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
-This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
-A sufficiently high learning rate (also referred to as step size or the alpha) and low epoch count were applied resulting in average steps with lesser risks of not reaching the minimum as compensated by the higher number of iterations.
+[Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.

+[Stochastic Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) uses only one randomly selected training example at each iteration to compute the gradient of the loss function.
+The model parameters are updated based on the gradient computed from this single example.
+Since this approach updates the parameters more frequently with noisy estimates of the gradient, it tends to have more frequent but noisy updates, leading to faster convergence in terms of wall-clock time compared to full batch gradient descent.
+However, the stochastic nature of the updates can cause oscillations in the training process, and the updates may not accurately represent the true direction of the gradient.

 1. The gradient descent algorithm was implemented with parameter settings described as follows:
     * <span style="color: #FF0000">Learning Rate</span> = 0.10 (High)